redaphid/site/_outlines/engineering-your-way-to-shakespeare.md

     * There's nothing wrong with making tools to do things!
       * But only if that is the stated goal.
     * Record the features - a lot of this was due to an underlying motivation to make the tool, and a concern that I'd forget about all of the ideas I had while being a customer for my imaginary product.
+    * Will it continue to work?
+This blog continuing will be the test.